andychase/gbajs2/README.md

 This project was driven specifically by my want to play older gba rom hacks outside of desktop applications without side loading or building through xcode.

-A server side rendering approach is planned in the near future.

 Use it online! <https://gba.nicholas-vancise.dev>

 Do not attempt to log into the server unless you are the server owner, your IP may be banned.